briannamcdonald/covid-19-and-economic-tracker/app-backend/README.md

-# comp3100-iteration-2
+# Backend

-To get the project up and running, run tests, and transform data:
+To get the backend up and running, run tests, and transform data:

-In the main project directory:
+In the app-backend directory:
 - run 'npm install'
 - run 'npm start'

 Then, in a new terminal/console window:
 - run 'npm test'
-- run 'npm run data-script'